jacobwilliams/Fortran-Astrodynamics-Toolkit/README.md

 ## Building

 The Fortran Astrodynamics Toolkit and the test programs will build with any modern Fortran compiler.
-A [Fortran Package Manager](https://github.com/fortran-lang/fpm) manifest file (`fmp.toml`) is included, so that the library and tests cases can be compiled with FPM.
+A [Fortran Package Manager](https://github.com/fortran-lang/fpm) manifest file (`fpm.toml`) is included, so that the library and tests cases can be compiled with FPM.
 For example:

 ```
 fpm build --profile release